-In order get a new release on the master components and the worker nodes, they need to be updated via the UI.
+In order get a new release on the control plane components and the worker nodes, they need to be updated via the UI.

-Please note that master components and worker nodes have different lifecyles.
+Please note that control plane components and worker nodes have different lifecyles.

-In order to upgrade a cluster, you need to have an existing MetaKube cluster which does not have the latest release for master components or worker nodes.
+In order to upgrade a cluster, you need to have an existing MetaKube cluster which does not have the latest release for control plane components or worker nodes.

-When an upgrade for the master nodes is available, an upwards arrow (↑) will be shown besides the Master version:
+When an upgrade for the control plane is available, an upwards arrow (↑) will be shown besides the control plane version:

 To start the upgrade, just click on the arrow and choose the desired version (most recent, tested version is selected):

-After the update is initiated, the master components will be upgraded in the background.
+After the update is initiated, the control plane components will be upgraded in the background.
 All newly created worker nodes will be installed with the new version, but existing nodes will not be changed.
 Refer to the next chapter on how to upgrade your existing worker nodes.